BennoMan123/Contact_List_Project/README.md

 * Implemented the remove method.
 * Moved the check to see if the characters given from the user in the range method are digits or not into the other range method.
 * Updated Javadocs folder.

+11/13/23 Part 1:
+* Added a cleanList call in each method in main class.
+* Renamed package the project is in.